mcneel/developer.rhino3d.com/content/en/guides/grasshopper/installing-tools-windows/index.md

 [Visual Studio](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx) is Microsoft's flagship development platform and Integrated Development Environment (IDE).
 Visual Studio now comes in three major "streams": Visual Studio Code[^1], Visual Studio Online[^2], and Visual Studio "proper"[^3].
 In order to author custom Grasshopper components, you will need Visual Studio "proper" (Visual Studio Code and Visual Studio Online are not supported).

 {{< call-out "note" "Visual Studio Editions" >}}
-At the time of this writing, Visual Studio "proper" comes in [three editions](https://www.visualstudio.com/vs-2015-product-editions): Community, Professional, and Enterprise.
-Any of these editions will work.
-Additionally, [Visual Studio Express 2015 for Windows Desktop](https://www.visualstudio.com/products/visual-studio-express-vs.aspx) will work with more limited debugging support[^4].
-Other Express versions, such as Express for Windows, Express for Web or Team Foundation Server 2015 Express, will not work.

-Grasshopper components can be authored in Visual Studio 2010, 2012, 2013, 2015, 2017, 2019, and 2022 both in C# and VB, and included in Ultimate, Professional, Premium, C# Express, Vb Express and Windows Desktop Express (where available).
-For the purposes of this guide, we will presume you are using Visual Studio Community Edition.
+For the purposes of this guide, we will presume you are using Visual Studio 2022 Community Edition.
 {{< /call-out >}}

 #### Step-by-Step